branding board

 You want to choose a name that is catchy, brandable, easy to remember, and suits your brand.

-However, bloggers and small business owners sometimes rush the process of picking a unique brand name because they are in a hurry to start a blog or start their business.
+However, bloggers and small business owners sometimes rush the process of choosing a unique brand name because they are eager to start a blog or launch their business.

-Your brand name is essential for creating a memorable brand and building your brand design.
+Your brand name is crucial for creating a memorable brand and establishing your brand identity.

 When choosing a brand name, think about your audience – is your brand name memorable?
-How do you want people to identify with your blog or business by just hearing it?
+How do you want people to identify with your blog or business just by hearing its name?
 Is the name brandable?

 I’ll admit that choosing a name for your business can be overwhelming, especially if you’re a perfectionist.